sws2apps/sws2apps-docs/docs/products/cpe/features/persons/create-edit-person.md

 ![Person Assignments](./person_assignments.png)

 This section is for all meeting assignments for the person.
-Currently, it only contains midweek meeting assignments.

-:::caution
+:::info

-Currently, these informations can only be edit by the Life and Ministry Meeting Overseer or his assistant.
+These informations can only be edit by the Life and Ministry Meeting Overseer or his assistant, the Public Talk Coordinator and the Coordinator.

 :::